 If a Lancaster City Council tenant or other social housing tenant has rent arrears or any related housing debt then their application will deferred until these arrears or housing related debt is cleared.
+The only exception to this would be if there is an exceptional need to move and their landlord agrees to their tenant moving with outstanding rent arrears and/or other housing related debt.

 If a Lancaster City Council tenant or other social housing tenant has rent arrears, which relate to them being unable to pay the rent due to under-occupying the property, then their application will not be automatically deferred.
-If the arrears are under £500 and the applicant has been taking all possible steps to address them, including bidding on suitable properties when they are advertised, to address them and their Landlord supports this, then they will be permitted to have an active application.
+If the arrears are under £500 and the applicant has been taking all possible steps to address them and their Landlord supports this, then they will be permitted to have an active application.